sem-in-r/seminr/README.md

 Usage
 -----

-Consider the following starter example that uses data from the ECSI dataset
+Consider the following starter example that uses data from the ECSI dataset.

-1. Define your constructs and their measurement mode:
+Define your constructs and their measurement mode:

 ``` r
 mobi_mm <- constructs(